 iv) Internal combustion electricity generators are prohibited in the Reserve.
 Solar and other passive systems are

-v) No pressurized water systems, washing machines, portable toilets or showers permitted, and containers must
+v) No pressurised water systems, washing machines, portable toilets or showers permitted, and containers must

 be provided for the discharge of waste.